hikmatgara/stardance.os/README.md

 • I fixed the clock and now its live!
 • Asked Artificial Intelligence to tell me the inefficiencies in my code but I fixed it myself.
 • Added a JavaScript File to my Repo and also started completely changing the html code with the a little guide from ai

+August 20
+• Added a Styles.css file to the repository and went dived deeper in the workshop to learn the concepts of a separate css file.